-Having the right policy structure for individual circumstances is important as it can make a difference to how much you pay for your premiums, how effectively you can manage cash flow, and most importantly, the ability to access benefits when it's needed the most.
+Having the right policy structure for individual circumstances is important as it can make a difference to how much you pay for your premiums, how effectively you can manage cash flow, and most importantly, the ability to access your benefits when it's needed the most.

-Westpac Protection Plans can be structured in many ways, giving you the flexibility to tailor your insurance to individual circumstances.
+St.George Protection Plans can be structured in many ways, giving you the flexibility to tailor your insurance to individual circumstances.
 Your financial planner can help you to decide on how to structure your cover.

-Below is a summary of the different structures available under Westpac Protection Plans.
+Below is a summary of the different structures available under St.George Protection Plans.